UAW strike reaches day 5: local member not worried about finances

 Union member Lynn Giglio says withholding labor will come at an unknown cost.

-“Today is our last paycheck so we won’t really know what our needs are until maybe next week ore even two weeks in,” said Giglio
+“Today is our last paycheck so we won’t really know what our needs are until maybe next week or even two weeks in,” said Giglio

 Giglio tells News 8 union members are told to prepare for a strike every four years.